openharmony/docs/en/application-dev/security/permission-verify-guidelines.md

 ## Available APIs

 The table below lists only the API used in this guide.
-For more information, see [AbilityContext](../reference/apis/js-apis-ability-context.md).
+For more information, see [Application Access Control](../reference/apis/js-apis-abilityAccessCtrl.md).

 | API                                                      | Description                                            |
 | ------------------------------------------------------------ | --------------------------------------------------- |